 Cliff manages and oversees soil and groundwater investigations.
 His clients depend on his attention to detail and trust his technical expertise as he advises them on important environmental issues.
 Cliff has developed a niche expertise in advising First Nations Communities on environmental matters.
 Clifford has conducted numerous peer reviews of Phase One and Phase Two Environmental Site Assessments to assist his clients make informed environmental decisions.

-Personal or Favorite Quote: “The way to get started is to quit talking and begin doing.” – Walt Disney
+Personal Quote or Favorite Quote: “The way to get started is to quit talking and begin doing.” – Walt Disney

 Disciplines: Quaternary Geology, Environmental Site Assessments, Excess Soil Management, Phase One and Phase Two ESAs, and Peer Reviews.

 Mark Resch is a senior geologist at Dragun.
 Mark joined Dragun in 2008 and has a B.S. in Geophysics.
 Mark is a Licensed Professional Geologist.

 Mark is the senior manager on projects involving Environmental Due Diligence, Underground Storage Tank Removals, as well as site investigation projects, remediation projects, demolition projects, and more.
 Mark also has extensive knowledge and expertise with vapor intrusion investigations.

 Personal Quote or Favorite Quote: “Communication is the key to allow for informed decision-making.” – Personal

 Disciplines: Soil and Groundwater Investigations, Vapor Intrusion Investigations, Phase I and Phase II Environmental Site Assessments, Underground Storage Tank Removals, Project Management.

 Katherine Rey is an environmental scientist at Dragun.
 Katherine joined Dragun in 2008 and has a B.Sc. in Environmental Science.
 Katherine is an Environmental Professional (E.P.)

 Katherine manages site investigation and remediation projects.
 These projects include soil and groundwater sampling, vapour intrusion assessments, remediation oversight, gas bar decommissioning, and more.